-The best estimate under Solvency II without the transitional provisions for the technical accruals is set at NOK 513.1 billion.
-The accounting value of the technical provisions is set at NOK 507.6 billion.
-This means that the Solvency II valuation is NOK 5.5 billion more than the accounting valuation.
-The transitional provisions say that in 2018 we can deduct 14/16 of this difference in the Solvency II valuation.
-That means that the valuation of the best estimate under Solvency II including the transitional scheme is NOK 508.3 billion.
-The difference between the accounts and Solvency II is NOK 681 million instead of NOK 5.5 billion.
-The difference between the Solvency II valuation and the accounting valuation accounts for 2/16 of the entire temporary deduction.
-The effect on the Solvency capital is NOK 4.8 billion, as shown in Table 28 above.
+The value of technical provisions under Solvency II without the transitional rules is set at NOK 573.6 billion.
+The accounting value of the technical provisions is set at NOK 566.2 billion.
+This means that the Solvency II valuation is NOK 7.4 billion more than the accounting valuation.
+The transitional provisions say that in 2019 we can deduct 13/16 of this difference in the Solvency II valuation.
+That means that the valuation of the technical provisions under Solvency II including the transitional scheme is NOK 567.6 billion.
+The difference between the accounts and Solvency II is NOK 1.4 billion instead of NOK 7.4 billion.
+The effect on the Solvency capital is NOK 6 billion, as shown in Table 28 above.

-The difference between the Tier 1 and 2 capital in the financial accounts and the difference between assets and liabilities under Solvency II (net assets in the table above) was NOK 6.3 billion at 31.12.2018 (NOK 6.2 billion at 31.12.2017).
+The difference between the Tier 1 and 2 capital in the financial accounts and the difference between assets and liabilities under Solvency II (net assets in the table above) was NOK 0.3 billion at 31.12.2019 (NOK 2.4 billion at 31.12.2018).